-Creating and managing teams requires the Manage people capability, which also grants the ability to see every team in the workspace.
-If you can’t create or edit teams under People, your role doesn’t have that capability.
+Creating and managing teams requires the Manage teams capability; seeing every team in the workspace requires View all teams; and changing users’ team memberships requires Manage user team assignments.
+If you can’t create or edit teams under People, your role doesn’t have the relevant capability.
 Access is governed by capabilities, not by any fixed role name.
 See Who can manage teams.

 Teams and roles are the two halves of access